Characterization of Biologic Drugs: An Overview

 Intact Mass and Subunit Fragment Analyses

-At Emery Pharma, intact and fragment mass analyses are performed on a Thermo Scientific™ Exploris 240 UPLC-MS system with the Biopharma option that offer unprecedented mass range for intact mass analyses (m/z up to 8000).
+At Emery Pharma, intact and fragment mass analyses are conducted using the Thermo Scientific™ Exploris 240 UPLC-MS system, which includes a Biopharma option and offers a high mass range (m/z up to 8000), suitable for intact mass analysis of large biomolecules.

 Peptide Mapping

-At Emery Pharma, we have extensive experience with both LC-MS and LC-UV-based peptide mapping studies, conducted on high field Orbitrap mass spectrometer
+Emery Pharma has extensive experience with both LC-MS and LC-UV-based peptide mapping, using high-resolution Orbitrap mass spectrometry to deliver precise, in-depth analyses.

 Glycan Profiling